lavary/freeCodeCamp/file-systems-architecture-explained.md

 Having the boot loader and the partition table in a predefined location like MBR enables BIOS to boot up the system without having to deal with any file.

-If you are curious about how the CPU executes the instructions residing in the memory, you can read this beginner-friendly and fun [https://www.decodingweb.dev/books/processing-fundamentals/how-cpu-works](guide on how CPU works).
+If you are curious about how the CPU executes the instructions residing in the memory, you can read this beginner-friendly and fun [guide on how CPU works](https://www.decodingweb.dev/books/processing-fundamentals/how-cpu-works).

 The boot loader code in the MBR takes between 434 bytes to 446 bytes of the MBR space (out of 512b).
 Additionally, 64 bytes are allocated to the partition table, which can contain information about a maximum of four partitions.